-There are so many brands out there, and so much misleading information all over the place.
-Here we will take an in depth look at how to truly select a fish oil supplement that is safe, high in quality, and effective.
+There are so many brands out there, and so much misleading information regarding what constitutes high quality fish oil.
+Here we take an in depth look at how exactly to select a fish oil supplement that is safe, high in quality, and effective.
 Read through this.
 Some of these points may be much less obvious than you think…

 This is very important.
 If you are taking a fish oil which is high in any of these toxins, it is much worse than not taking anything at all.